barbajs/barba/source/docs/getstarted/markup/index.md

 </body>
 ```

-> Note that you can build the `html` in many ways, but keep in mind that the `wrapper` should always wrap the `container`
+> Note that you can build the `html` in many ways, but keep in mind that the `wrapper` should always wrap the `container`.

 ### Wrapper